backdrop-contrib/cloudflare/README.md

+CloudFlare
+======================

 CloudFlare is a FREE reverse proxy, firewall, and global content delivery network and can be implemented without installing any server software or hardware.
-======================

 What does this module do?
 -------------------------